Coronavirus updates from Wellbeing Services

 In case of overdose you must seek immediate medical help even if you do not feel unwell.
 The effects of an overdose can be delayed by hours (even days) and can be fatal.

-It is important that we try and keep busy when we are self-isolating.
+Having structure to your day is hugely important whilst you self-isolate.
+If you are feeling well, you should still engage in your studies.
+Around your teaching commitments, it is important that we try and keep busy when we are self-isolating.
 Here are some ideas that may help you to do this:

 - Create a routine or rota.